Current and recent UK-based projects include the following:

 Interpretation consultancy: Ampleforth Abbey

-I am the Senior Interpretation Consultant for Ampleforth Abbey, North Yorkshire for the creative design consultancy PLB, The work includes augmenting the Estate’s existing visitor centre, and providing clear and compelling interpretation for a wide range of visitors.
+During 2018, I was the Senior Interpretation Consultant for Ampleforth Abbey, North Yorkshire for the creative design consultancy PLB, The work includes augmenting the Estate’s existing visitor centre, and providing clear and compelling interpretation for a wide range of visitors.
 The Interpretation Plan will contribute to the Abbey’s Round 2 application to the HLF.

 Interpretation consultancy: Brymbo Heritage Area